 Cybersecurity can be an excellent profession for several reasons during a recession — although it will be affected the same as other professions in the world.
 But from a business standpoint, security would be the main priority for business in the recession period.

 As per world economics, cybersecurity jobs are often considered “recession-proof,” as skilled professionals always need to protect against cyber threats.
-The demand for cybersecurity professionals is usually higher during the economic downturn, as businesses and organizations may be particularly vulnerable to cyber-attacks.
+The demand for cybersecurity news and professionals is usually higher during the economic downturn, as businesses and organizations may be particularly vulnerable to cyber-attacks.

 Moreover, cybersecurity is a rapidly growing field with a shortage of qualified professionals, so job opportunities are likely to be available even during a recession.